 3. When one person cannot be lifted except by two strong people, it can be difficult if not impossible to care for the person at home.
 It can be dangerous also for the caregiver.

-4. Extreme dementia can make it unsafe to stay at home.
+4. Extreme dementia can make it unsafe to stay at home, try to contact a heating and air con repairing services to give a visit on a monthly basis.
 If a parent leaves pots on the stove burning, wanders from the house and does not return, will not turn on the heat in extreme winter conditions or the air-conditioning in extreme heat, it can be unsafe to stay at home.

 The person who tries against all odds to keep a parent or spouse at home and is unable to continue should recognize he or she has done what can be done.
 The best that reasonably can be done is all that should be expected.

 One interesting book to answer some of these questions is “Should Mom Be Left Alone?
 Should Dad Be Driving?” by Dr. Linda Rhodes.
 The book contains an entire section on “Living with Chronic Illness” including sections on dealing with depression, what is a ministroke, what are the signs of dementia or Alzheimers, how to cope with wandering, how a parent can come home and cope with recuperation from a hip fracture, what eye diseases should older adults be concerned about, and what do we need to know about pain management.